OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Methodology

-\textbf{Exploration Discriminator} Exploration discriminator $D_{R}$ aims at minimizing the difference between the distribution in $G$ and the multivariate uniform distribution $u(\boldsymbol{x})$, and it is associated with OPT-GAN's exploration ability.
-Similar with $D_I$, it outputs a value indicating which distribution a solution draws from.
-The loss of the exploration discriminator $\mathcal{L}_\mathrm{D_{R}}$ is defined as
+$D_{R}$ aims at differentiating sampled solutions by $G$, from samples of $u(\boldsymbol{x})$.
+It is associated with OPT-GAN's exploration ability.
+Similar to $D_I$, it outputs a value indicating which distribution a solution draws from.
+Its loss $\mathcal{L}_\mathrm{D_{R}}$ is defined as {